murimaa/openwrt-ap-management/README.md

-# OpenWRT WiFi Access Point Network & Wireless Management
+# OpenWRT WiFi Access Point Management Tools

 Use case: You already have a network with VLANS and you want to setup/manage wifi SSIDs for those VLANS.
 Use this tool to provision OpenWRT devices as wifi access points with VLAN segmentation and corresponding wireless networks, perfect for creating segmented wifi networks (main, guest, IoT, etc.).
 You will end up with "dumb" APs, with an IP address on management VLAN only.

-Designed to be used on fresh OpenWRT installations - **IF YOU HAVE EXISTING CONFIGURATIONS, PROCEED WITH CAUTION!** Please backup your current configuration.

 ### Caveats

+- Designed to be used on fresh OpenWRT installations - **IF YOU HAVE EXISTING CONFIGURATIONS, PROCEED WITH CAUTION!** Please backup your current configuration.

 - The script **disables switch ports** except for the uplink port.
-So if your device has multiple ports and you're using them, the script as-is will not work for you currently.
+So if your device has multiple ports and you're using them, the tool as-is will not work for you currently.

+## Tools included

 ### 1. **Backup Existing Configuration** (`backup-config.sh`)

-Exports the currents network and wireless configurations from all APs.
+Exports the current network and wireless configurations from all or selected APs.

 ### 1. **Network Setup** (`deploy-networks.sh`)